 A delayed exchange is where you sell an investment property you currently own after setting up the exchange and qualified escrow.
 The next step is to identify replacement properties within 45 days of the initial sale and then close on one, or more, of those properties within the 180 days total exchange period.

 Delayed exchanges are the least expensive and least complex which is why they constitute well over 90% of all the 1031 exchanges performed in this country.
-The cost for this type of exchange is $899.

 A build-to-suit exchange is where you sell an investment property you currently own and plan to complete construction of a new property within the 180 day exchange total time period.
 These exchanges are much more complex and require the formation of Exchange Accommodating Title Holding Units (EAT's).